a1nouru/impala-fleet-manager/NOTIFICATIONS_SETUP.md

 ## 🎉 **Ready to Use!**

-The notification system is now fully integrated into your Royal Express Fleet Manager.
+The notification system is now fully integrated into your Impala Express Fleet Manager.
 Start by creating your first alert from the Notifications tab in the dashboard!